Our Co-op Truly Irresistible fresh lamb is produced from native breeds in the Cambrian Mountains of Mid Wales.

 Where is your lamb sourced?

-Our fresh lamb and chilled prepared meals are sourced from farms in England, Scotland, Wales, Northern Ireland and New Zealand (when British lamb is out of season).
-Our Truly Irresistible fresh lamb is produced from native breeds in the Cambrian Mountains of Mid Wales.
+Our fresh lamb and chilled prepared meals are sourced from farms in England, Scotland, Wales and Northern Ireland.
+Our Irresistible fresh lamb is produced from native breeds in the Cambrian Mountains of Mid Wales.

 How do you know that the lambs are well cared for?